Enter Search Term

 The Associate of Science in Computer Science is designed to articulate to:

-Any Math course numbered 1130 or higher is a prerequisite for many CSci courses.
+Any Math course numbered 1150 or higher is a prerequisite for many CSci courses.

 The University of Minnesota College of Continuing Education (CCE) recommends these courses: Phys 1201, Phys 1202, and Phil 1050.

 Knowledge of Human Cultures and the Physical and Natural World, including:

 Information on careers, including salary and employment outlook data, is available on the iseek and Bureau of Labor Statistics websites: www.iseek.org and www.bls.gov.

 If you are planning on transferring to another institution, follow the guidelines available on our transfer resources web page to help you plan the process: Transfer Information